-- and U/Th values in samples 196-3 and 195-2 suggests that this change in provenance, - condensed section, or unconformity most likely coincides with the boundary between lower - and upper Sonsela Member strata.
-As discussed by Rasmussen et al. (2020), the possibility of an - 825 unconformity or condensed section near this stratigraphic position has important implications - 826 for Chinle stratigraphy and fundamental Late Triassic biotic and climatic changes. - F: The dominance of pre-depositional-age grains in sample 131-2 provides strong evidence for - 828 recycling of detrital zircons from lateral equivalents of underlying strata of the Blue Mesa - 829 Member or lower Sonsela Member. - 830 G: All chronometers agree for strata of sample 116-1, presumably because these fine-grained - strata are dominated by air-fall (or slightly reworked) detrital zircons. - H: LA-ICPMS MDA's from sandstones of the middle Petrified Forest Member (samples 104-3, - 92-2, and 84-2) slightly predate deposition because they were recycled from lateral equivalents - of immediately underlying fine-grained strata (e.g., sample 116-1). - 835 I: All chronometers agree for strata of the Black Forest bed because this unit is dominated by - air-fall (or slightly reworked) detrital zircon grains.
+829 condensed section, or unconformity most likely coincides with the boundary between lower

+- 831 unconformity or condensed section near this stratigraphic position has important implications - 832 for Chinle stratigraphy and fundamental Late Triassic biotic and climatic changes. - 833 F: The dominance of pre-depositional-age grains in sample 131-2 provides strong evidence for - 834 recycling of detrital zircons from lateral equivalents of underlying strata of the Blue Mesa - 835 Member or lower Sonsela Member. - G: All chronometers agree for strata of sample 116-1, presumably because these fine-grainedstrata are dominated by air-fall (or slightly reworked) detrital zircons. - H: LA-ICPMS ages from sandstones of the middle Petrified Forest Member (samples 104-3, 92-

+2, and 84-2) slightly predate deposition (except where compromised by Pb loss) because they

+840 were recycled from lateral equivalents of immediately underlying fine-grained strata (e.g.,

+- 841 sample 116-1). - 842 I: Most LA-ICPMS ages agree with the other chronometers for strata of the Black Forest bed - 843 because this unit is dominated by air-fall (or slightly reworked) detrital zircon grains.
+The - 844 minimum age for sample 66-1 is somewhat younger, presumably due to Pb loss.

-11. CONCLUSIONS
+845 11.
+CONCLUSIONS